 [Section 175F inserted by No. 75 of 1992 s.
 4.]

 175G.
-Effect of registration
+Agent of political party, appointment of has no effect if not on register

 The appointment of an agent by a political party —

 (a) takes effect on the entry of the name and address of the agent in the party agents register; and